 We may not have a coastline in Paris, but there’s still the opportunity to enjoy an outdoor swim, as long as you know where to go.
 Here we reveal a few of the best spots…

 Swimming isn’t really the same in summer unless you can do it outside.
 But where can one possibly hope to find outdoor swimming in central Paris?
 Well, actually, you might be surprised, with more than one spot for an alfresco swim…

-There are 30 or so public swimming pools located within the périphérique, all very well priced at around three euros for a one-off entry.
+Elsewhere, there are some 30 or so public swimming pools located within the périphérique, all reasonably priced at around three euros for a one-off entry.
 However, most of them are serious indoor exercise areas, many boast hostile ’70s facades and almost all attract such little publicity that the majority of visitors wouldn’t know a Parisian pool if it was staring them in the face.